danielsaidi/SystemNotification/README.md

 pod SystemNotification
 ```

-If you prefer to no have external dependencies, you can also just copy the source code into your app.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.